mdn/content/files/en-us/learn/server-side/express_nodejs/deployment/index.md

 ### Creating an application repository in GitHub

-Heroku is integrated with **git,** the source code version control system.
+Heroku is integrated with _git_, the source code version control system.
 The Heroku client you install will use git to synchronize changes you upload.
 The Heroku client creates a new "remote" repository named _heroku._ It connects to a repository of your code on the Heroku cloud.
-During development, you use git to store changes on your own repository.
+During development, you use git to store changes on your repository.
 When you want to deploy your site, you sync your changes to the Heroku repository.

 > **Note:** If you're accustomed to following good software development practices you may already be using git or some other SCM system.
 If you already have a git repository, skip this step.